joe-shenouda/osint-tools/README.md

 ## 🤝 Contributing

-We welcome contributions!
-If you have suggestions, corrections, or new tools to add, please:
+I welcome contributions!
+If you have suggestions, corrections, or new tools to add.

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/YourFeature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin feature/YourFeature`)
-5. Open a Pull Request

 ## 📜 License